Patient education: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)

 Ovarian suppression — Ovarian suppression refers to any treatment that causes the ovaries to stop making estrogen.
 The ovaries can be suppressed in one of several ways:

-All forms of ovarian suppression cause a rapid onset of menopause symptoms (hot flashes, night sweats, mood swings, vaginal dryness), which can be severe.
+For some patients with a breast cancer that may place them at a higher than average risk of recurrence (including those who are 35 years or younger or who underwent chemotherapy), ovarian suppression plus the aromatase inhibitor (AI), exemestane, may be recommended by your doctor.
+Of note, all forms of ovarian suppression cause a rapid onset of menopause symptoms (hot flashes, night sweats, mood swings, vaginal dryness), which can be severe.
 Treatment for these symptoms is available.
-(See "Patient information: Nonhormonal treatments for menopausal symptoms (Beyond the Basics)".)
+(See "Patient education: Nonhormonal treatments for menopausal symptoms (Beyond the Basics)".)

 Aromatase inhibitors — A class of drugs that is used for endocrine therapy in POSTmenopausal women is the aromatase inhibitors (including anastrozole, letrozole or exemestane).
-In general, aromatase inhibitors are not given to PREmenopausal women.
+In general, aromatase inhibitors are not given alone to premenopausal women.

 ENDOCRINE THERAPY OR CHEMOTHERAPY OR BOTH?

 Endocrine therapy is recommended for women with ER-positive breast cancer.
 However, it is not clear if additional treatment (chemotherapy) is also needed.

 ●Most doctors agree that endocrine therapy alone is adequate for premenopausal women with low-risk tumors (ie, those that are node-negative, ER/PR-positive, small (less than 1 cm) and lacking unfavorable microscopic features) [1,2].